-IP TAKE: Moss' philanthropy isn't quite as large-scale as his former business partner, Herb Alpert's, and the foundation doesn't have much of an online presence.
+IP TAKE: Moss' philanthropy is not quite as large-scale as his former business partner, Herb Alpert's, and the foundation does not have much of an online presence.
 Still, Moss has steadily supported several key interests over the years.

-PROFILE: Moss grew up in the Bronx, received a degree in English from Brooklyn College, and served briefly in the army before moving to Los Angeles to become a music promoter.
+PROFILE: Established in 1990, the Moss Foundation was created by Jerry Moss and his wife, Ann.
+Moss grew up in the Bronx, received a degree in English from Brooklyn College, and served briefly in the army before moving to Los Angeles to become a music promoter.
 With Herb Alpert, he formed A&M Records.
 Releasing artists such as Carole King, Joe Cocker, and Peter Frampton, A&M became the world’s largest independent record label in less than a decade.
-It was eventually purchased by Polygram in 1989, netting Alpert and Moss a huge payday.
-In 2006, the pair was inducted into the Rock and Roll Hall of Fame for their contributions to the music industry.
+It was eventually purchased by Polygram in 1989.
+In 2006, Alpert and Moss were inducted into the Rock and Roll Hall of Fame for their contributions to the music industry.
 Moss is worth about $700 million.

-The couple is also into music education, where Adopt the Arts Foundation in West Hollywood, a nonprofit founded by a former Guns N' Roses drummer that supports arts programs in public elementary schools, and A Window Between Worlds in Venice, an arts program for domestic violence victims, have been supported.
-The couple has been heavily involved with New Roads School in Santa Monica, where in 2013, the Ann and Jerry Moss Theater was open to the public.
+The foundation also supports music education, including Adopt the Arts Foundation in West Hollywood, a nonprofit founded by a former Guns N' Roses drummer that supports arts programs in public elementary schools, and A Window Between Worlds in Venice, an arts program for domestic violence victims.
+It has also made grants to New Roads School in Santa Monica, where in 2013, the Ann and Jerry Moss Theater opened to the public.
 The space is part of the larger Herb Alpert Educational Village on the school's campus.

-While Moss attended Brooklyn College back east, he's been heavily involved with UCLA.
+While Moss attended Brooklyn College in New York, he has been a regular supporter of UCLA.
 Moss is a member of the UCLA Board of Visitors of the School of the Arts and Architecture.
 In 2004, the couple established the Moss Scholarship at the School of Arts and Architecture with at least $500,000.
-In recent years, funds have gone to UCLA outfits such as UCLA Center for East West Medicine, UCLA Athletics Department and UCLA School of Theatre, Film and Television.
+In recent years, Moss has made grants to UCLA organizations such as UCLA Center for East West Medicine, UCLA Athletics Department, and UCLA School of Theatre, Film and Television.

-In health, the Moss couple have funded Los Angeles outfits such as Cedars Sinai Medical Center and City of Hope.
-Various local media outfits such as KCET and KCRW have also been supported.
+In health, Moss has made grants to Los Angeles organizations such as Cedars Sinai Medical Center and City of Hope.
+It has also supported various local media organizations such as KCET and KCRW.

-Another large area of philanthropy for the couple is in environment and animal welfare, though much of this philanthropy takes place outside of Los Angeles.
+Environment and animal welfare are other significant areas of grantmaking, though much of this philanthropy takes place outside of Los Angeles.
 Moss and Ann are long-time thoroughbred horse breeders and owners, and their horses have won the Kentucky Derby and Breeder’s Cup.
 Moss has served as the California Horse Racing Board commissioner in the past.

-The Moss Foundation doesn't have a website or offer a clear way for grantseekers to get in touch.
+The Moss Foundation does not have a website or offer a clear way for grant seekers to get in touch.

 421 N. Beverly Drive